 By Charles A. Eastman (Ohiyesa) in 1918

-One of the wittiest and shrewdest of the Sioux chiefs was American Horse, who succeeded to the name and position of an uncle, killed in the battle of Slim Buttes in 1876.
-The younger American Horse was born a little before the encroachments of the whites upon the Sioux country became serious and their methods aggressive, and his early manhood brought him into that most trying and critical period of our history.
-He had been tutored by his uncle, since his own father was killed in battle while he was still very young.
-The American Horse band was closely attached to a trading post, and its members in consequence were inclined to be friendly with the whites, a policy closely adhered to by their leader.
+One of the wittiest and shrewdest of the Sioux chiefs was American Horse, who succeeded to the name and position of an uncle, killed in the Battle of Slim Buttes in 1876.
+The younger American Horse was born a little before the encroachments of the whites upon the Sioux country became serious and their methods aggressive.
+His early manhood brought him into that most trying and critical period of our history.
+His uncle had tutored him since his father was killed in battle while he was still very young.
+The American Horse band was closely attached to a trading post, and its members, in consequence, were inclined to be friendly with the whites, a policy closely adhered to by their leader.

 When he was born, his old grandfather said: “Put him out in the sun!
 Let him ask his great-grandfather, the Sun, for the warm blood of a warrior!”
 And he had warm blood.
 He was a genial man, liking notoriety and excitement.
 He always seized an opportunity to leap into the center of the arena.

 In early life, he was a clownish sort of boy among the boys —an expert mimic and impersonator.
 This talent made him popular and, in his way, a leader.
 He was a natural actor and early showed marked ability as a speaker.

 American Horse was about ten years old when he was attacked by three Crow warriors while driving a herd of ponies to water.
 Here he displayed native cunning and initiative.
 It seemed he could scarcely escape, for the enemy was near.
 He yelled frantically at the ponies to start them toward home while he dropped off into a thicket of willows and hid there.